Is your blog is carrying its weight as part of your fitness, nutrition and wellness marketing strategy? These tips will help you do it right:

 Then use these terms to categorize your posts: new runners, heat training, summer training, marathon training.
 It’ll help SEO and it’ll help visitors find useful content on your site.

-And make sure you have a prominent “Get email updates” button and/or “Get our email newsletter” form.
+Make sure you have a prominent “Get email updates” button and/or “Get our email newsletter” form.